Medical Insurance: The Basics (How to Enroll)

 What is the Cost?

 - A Resident pays $0 monthly premium for Health Net HMO.
 Those choosing Anthem Blue Cross PPO pay a premium contribution of $30 for self, $60 for self plus child(ren) or self plus spouse/domestic partner and $90 for family coverage.
+Enrollees who are not paid through the UCSF payroll system will be expected to make personal payments to their departments for their monthly premium contributions.
 Enrollment with Delta Dental, Vision Service Plan, LTD and life insurance is automatic once enrolled in health insurance.

 What is the difference between an HMO and a PPO?